andredesousa/css-best-practices/README.md

 ## Use a CSS framework

 A CSS framework, such as [Bootstrap](https://ng-bootstrap.github.io/), collects together frequently applied styles into a single stylesheet and implements all of the above best practices for us so that we can spend more time thinking about how to improve the website, rather than on making the CSS more manageable.
-As with any tools, CSS frameworks aren’t always right for every job, and they can have bad side effects when used incorrectly.
+As with any tools, CSS frameworks aren't always right for every job, and they can have bad side effects when used incorrectly.
 But, learning and using a framework saves time and leads to better results in most cases.

 ## Use a design system